-It's helpful to understand what you may expect, including potential side effects, when starting a new medication.
+If you're considering MAVENCLAD, it's helpful to understand what you may expect, including potential side effects, when starting a new medication.

-- What side effects are associated with MAVENCLAD? - Will MAVENCLAD weaken my immune system? - · How do the side effects of MAVENCLAD compare to my other treatments? - What happens if my MS is very active, or if I relapse during treatment? - Is there anything I should do to avoid infections or prevent illnesses while taking MAVENCLAD? - Since monitoring is part of treatment, when do I schedule my appointments?
+- What side effects are associated with MAVENCLAD? - Will MAVENCLAD weaken my immune system? - What side effects have I experienced on other treatments? - What happens if my MS is very active, or if I relapse during treatment? - Is there anything I should do to avoid infections or prevent illnesses while taking MAVENCLAD? - · Since monitoring is part of treatment, when do I schedule my appointments?